September 24–25, 2016

-Based on the constraints of the educational budgets of residency programs, the YES Advanced Cataract Training program has been designed to provide Young Eye Surgeons in Training (Residents/Fellows) with a travel stipend* and complimentary registration.
+The YES Advanced Cataract Training program has been designed to provide U.S.-based Young Eye Surgeons in Training (Residents/Fellows) with a travel stipend* and complimentary registration.

-*Stipends are limited to those in programs outside (110 miles) of the greater New York area.
+*Stipends are limited to those in programs outside of the greater Denver area.

 Attendees will be able to: